Juvenile Crimes Lawyer in New Jersey

 The child could face fines, detention and community service.
 He or she could also lose out on future educational and professional opportunities.
 This is why you need an aggressive legal defense from an experienced New Jersey juvenile crimes lawyer.

 Attorney Jason A. Volet is a former Monmouth County prosecutor.
 Today, he dedicates himself to protecting the rights of the accused.
 He has handled more than 2,000 criminal defense cases in his career.
-He is also one of the few lawyers in the state who has been certified by the Supreme Court of New Jersey as a Criminal Trial Attorney.
+He is also one of the few lawyers in the state who has been certified by the Supreme Court of New Jersey as a Criminal Defense Attorney.

 He knows how our juvenile justice system works.
 He is ready to put his knowledge and legal skills to work for you and your child.

 - 1 Will My Child Be Treated as a Juvenile or Adult in the New Jersey Court System?

 - 2 Can My Child Be Detained for a Juvenile Criminal Offense?

 - 3 Does My Child Have to Go to Court for a Juvenile Crime Charge?